Information about voluntary vehicle repossession

 Effects of a Repo

-If repossession has not happened yet, you should avoid it at all cost.
+If repossession hasn't happened yet, you should avoid it at all cost.
 A repossession is one of the worst things that can show on your credit report.
 Once the vehicle is repossessed, the lender will sell it off in an auction.
 Not only will they come after you for the difference (called a "deficiency balance") but they will also add all costs for the repossession, towing, storage, auction, reconditioning, late fees, interest, lawyers and anything else they can think of.

 This could amount to several thousand dollars and if you do not pay, they can take you to court, get a judgment and then attach bank accounts, garnish wages (if your state allows it) and file liens on any other property you may own such as land and homes.
 Interest can continue to accrue, even after a judgment has been obtained.